 The Company's combined financial statements include general corporate expenses of BD and shared segment expenses which were not historically allocated to the Company for certain support functions that are provided on a centralized basis within Parent and not recorded at the business unit level, such as expenses related to finance, human resources, information technology, facilities, and legal, among others (collectively, "General Corporate Expenses").
 For purposes of these combined financial statements, the General Corporate Expenses have been allocated to the Company.
 The General Corporate Expenses are included in the combined statements of income in Cost of products sold, Selling and administrative expense, Research and development expense, and Other expense, net and, accordingly, as a component of Net parent investment on the combined balance sheets.
 These expenses have been allocated to the Company on a pro rata basis of global and regional revenues, headcount, research and development spend and other drivers.
 Management believes the assumptions underlying the combined financial statements, including the assumptions regarding allocating General Corporate Expenses from BD, are reasonable.
-Nevertheless, the combined financial statements may not include all of the actual expenses that would have been incurred and may not reflect the Company's combined results of operations, financial position and cash flows had it been a standalone public company would depend on multiple factors, including organizational structure and strategic decisions made in various areas, including information technology and infrastructure.
+Nevertheless, the combined financial statements may not include all of the actual expenses that would have been incurred and may not reflect the Company's combined results of operations, financial position and cash flows had it been a standalone public company during the periods presented.
+Actual costs that would have been incurred if the Company had been a standalone public company would depend on multiple factors, including organizational structure and strategic decisions made in various areas, including information technology and infrastructure.